JKAnderson409/typescript-fullstack-boilerplate/README.md

 * All TypeScript-generated files are placed in a lib/ directory which prevents source code from being mixed with code from the compiler.
 * Webpack-generated client code for distribution is placed in a dist/ directory for the same purpose.
-* The client development script does not save code to the disk, use `npm run prod:client` to generate the client-side code for production.
+* The client development script does not save code to the disk, use `yarn prod:client` to generate the client-side code for production.
 * If you use a different bundler or framework this can serve as an example of how to handle all compiling and bundling with clean project directories that only contain human-written source code.
 * There is no extraneous monorepo tooling such as Lerna, just simple root-level bash scripts.